jjCode01/xerparser/README.md

 # xerparser

-A simple Python package that reads the contents of a P6 .xer file and converts it into a Python object.
+Read the contents of a P6 .xer file and convert it into a Python object.

 *Disclaimers:
 It's helpfull if you are already familiar with the mapping and schemas used by P6 during the export process.